Kendrick Bourne Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Season Stats

-- Bourne's stat line reveals 17 catches for 207 yards and one touchdown.
-He puts up 41.4 yards per game, and has been targeted 22 times.
+- Bourne has also chipped in with 17 receptions for 207 yards and one touchdown.
+He's been targeted 22 times, producing 41.4 yards per game.

-- Bourne has been the target of 22 of his team's 192 passing attempts this season, or 11.5% of the target share.
+- So far this season, 11.5% of the 192 passes thrown by his team have gone Bourne's way.

-- The Patriots, who rank 26th in the NFL in points scored, have attempted a pass 63.8% of the time while opting for the ground attack 36.2% of the time.
+- The Patriots have run 63.8% passing plays and 36.2% rushing plays this season.
+They rank 26th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Cowboys.